-get_dump (fmap=", with_stats=False, dump_format='text')

-Returns the model dump as a list of strings.
+get_dump (fmap=", with_stats=False, dump_format='text') Returns the model dump as a list of strings.

-- fmap (string, optional) Name of the file containing feature map names. - with_stats (bool, optional) Controls whether the split statistics are output. - dump_format (string, optional) Format of model dump.
-Can be 'text' or 'json'.
+- fmap (string or os.PathLike, optional) Name of the file containing feature map names. - with_stats (bool, optional) Controls whether the split statistics are output. - dump_format (string, optional) Format of model dump.
+Can be 'text', 'json' or 'dot'.

-'''

 get_fscore (fmap=")

-'''